SNU-HCIL/2020-Fall-DCCP/template/public/md/GUI.md

 e.grid(column=0, row=0, sticky='we')
 ```
 ]

+* `validate` option: specifies when the callback function will be called for validation.
+   * The .red['key'] value -> validation occurs whenever any .red[keystroke] changes the widget’s contents.

 * The `register` method (which can be called on any widget, not just root) creates a .red[Tcl procedure] which will call our Python function.
    * The percent substitutions (e.g., `%P`) we've chosen will be passed to it as parameters. (`%P`: The value of the entry)